 TIP: This is a good place to check the headband fit before moving on.
 Use a basting stitch to sew Elastic Piece to other side of Headband Piece.
 This way you can quickly check the headband fit (no need to turn it to right side) and shorten Headband Piece if necessary.
 Remember to un-stitch the Elastic Piece, shorten the Headband Piece to the appropriate length before reattaching Elastic Piece back.

-Now turn the entire headband to the right side through the opening
+Now turn the entire headband to the right side through the opening.

-Close the hole using hand needles with Invisible Ladder Stitch
+Close the hole using Invisible Ladder Stitch.

 Finished headband, top view and side view.
 If you want to add a separate bow tie, continue with the tutorial.
 Otherwise you are done with the headband!